whitef0x0/example10/README.md

 In Java, we can create a new class by `extend`ing an existing class.
 The new class is called a subclass of the original class (which is then called the superclass).

 This is one mechanism in Java to create subtypes but subclassing does not ensure that the new class is a subtype of the original class.
-This example demonstrates how this can happen.
+This example demonstrates how this mismatch (_subclass but not subtype_) can happen.

 The first class is a `Rectangle`: